Gain more loyal customers, reject only fraudsters

 We’ve built Nethone Profiler, a solution that allows us to collect unique first-hand data about online users.

-Thanks to the proprietary use of Machine Learning techniques, we are able to profile gathered information, segment traffic and block fraud attempts.
+Thanks to a proprietary use of Machine Learning techniques, we are able to profile gathered information, segment traffic and block fraud attempts.

 From knowing to understanding